0xfortes/0xFortes/README.md

 ## About Me

 Graduate in Biological Engineering, currently working as a Process Engineer and Data Analyst.
 My primary responsibilities revolve around project management, data analysis, and process optimization.
-I have a natural curiosity and a deep passion for technology and during my free time, I love delving into Software Development, Data Science, and AI, where I enjoy exploring and honing my skills.
+I have a natural curiosity and a deep passion for technology and during my free time I enjoy learning about the intersection between SW, Data Science, and AI, and build web apps related to these fields.

 ## Stack